 Wouldn’t it be nice if our lives were compartmentalized into neat little boxes?
-This box is for work, this box is for play, this box is for friends, this box is for family – you get the point.
-But life doesn’t work this way.
-Life is a giant mash-up of all of these parts, and they intersect with each other and often these intersections are collisions.
+This box is for work; this box is for play, this box is for friends, this box is for the family – you get the point.
+However, life doesn’t work this way.
+Life is a giant mash-up of all of these parts, and they intersect with each other, and often these intersections are collisions.
 That is why our search for a work-life nirvana is an impossible goal.

 The effort of seeking that impossible work-life balance becomes even more complicated when we become a manager.
 We need to understand not just the necessity of our job attendance, timeliness, performance, and presenteeism, and we also are expected to oversee and manage these obligations in others as they seek to realize some level of work-life balance.

 There is a better way to manage our lives than seeking balance.
 Think of your life and the daily responsibilities that go with living our lives as integration versus a balance.
 We have one life, and at times, one aspect of our life may necessarily take on a higher priority than another element.
 If a spouse gets laid off, this uncertainty and anxiety will distract even the most loyal employee.
 If the company is seeking a new round of funding and to get there requires an “all hands on deck” effort, this will distract us from our family obligations.
 Neither of these examples makes us bad employees or bad spouses; we are just trying to cope with what life has thrown at us.

 Here are the steps to attaining an integrated life:

 - Acknowledge to yourself that you have one life, not several lives that can be compartmentalized.

 - Acknowledge that events and circumstances will drive our engagement and attention level.
 If there is a family crisis, more of our time, attention and energy will be directed to the family problem.
 If we are in a crunch mode at work, more our time, attention and focus will be directed at work.
 Our time and attention, focus, and execution will ebb and flow based upon life events and circumstances.